wchiquito/jj-for-everyone.github.io/src/install.md

 ## Installing a simple text editor

-Jujutsu will sometime ask you to edit a text file.
+Jujutsu will sometimes ask you to edit a text file.
-To do that, it opens a text editor for you.
-Which text editor is opened can be configured.
-There are many interesting options for text editors in the terminal.
-If you know about these options, you probably already have a favorite.
+The default text editor used for that purpose is `nano` on Linux and Mac.
+It works fine, but it can be counter-intuitive for new users.
+(<kbd>Ctrl+O</kbd> is saving the file and <kbd>Ctrl+X</kbd> is closing the program.)

+This is optional, but I recommend you install a text editor called [edit](https://github.com/microsoft/edit).
-For everyone else, I'm just gonna tell you to install what I consider to be the simplest and most intuitive one:
+I consider it to be the simplest and most intuitive alternative.
+If you installed Jujutsu with `mise` (as suggested above) you can also install `edit` the same way:

 ```sh
 mise install-into edit@latest /tmp/edit-install